This post may contain affiliate links. Please read my affiliate policy.

 This recipe offer so many easy swap options, so don’t shy away it if you can’t do one of the ingredients!
 Instead, try one of these substitutes:

-Swap almond butter for sunflower seed butter or peanut butter.
+Swap almond butter for the nut butter of your choice.

 Swap dates for a tablespoon of maple syrup (vegan) or honey (vegetarian) to keep the natural sweeteners flowing.